ModelarData/ModelarDB-RS/README.md

 print(list(result))
 ```

-After creating a table or a model table, data can be loaded into `modelardbd` using Apache Arrow Flight.
-For example, the following Python example loads three data points into the model table`wind_turbine`:
+After creating a table or a model table, data can be ingested into `modelardbd` using Apache Arrow Flight.
+For example, the following Python example ingests three data points into the model table `wind_turbine`:

 ```python
 import pyarrow